Learning from LoL (League of Legends) Certificate Expiration Incident: How AWS ACM Automatic Renewal Works

 Condition Description

-Use DNS validation Issue certificates using DNS validation, not email validation
+Use DNS validation Issue certificates with DNS validation, not email validation

-Validation record exists CNAME records remain in Route 53 or other DNS
+Validation records exist CNAME records remain in Route 53 or similar DNS

-Attached to AWS services In use with ELB, CloudFront, API Gateway, etc.
+Linked to AWS service In use with ELB, CloudFront, API Gateway, etc.

-If these conditions are met, ACM automatically initiates the renewal process 60 days before expiration.
+If these conditions are met, ACM automatically begins the renewal process 60 days before expiration.

 Comparison with Manual Management

-Renewal trigger Human must remember Automatic (starts 60 days before expiration)
+Renewal Trigger Humans must remember Automatic (starts 60 days before)

-Certificate deployment Manual server placement Automatic reflection to AWS services
+Certificate Deployment Manual server installation Automatic implementation to AWS services

 Cost Paid CA + labor costs ACM public certificates are free

-New certificates have a validity period of about 13 months, so we can't reproduce an expiration, but we can confirm the flow from certificate issuance to becoming eligible for automatic renewal in ACM.
+New certificates have about 13 months validity, so we can't reproduce an expiration, but we can verify the flow from certificate issuance to becoming eligible for automatic renewal.

 Prerequisites